fpelliccioni/cashtokens-ts-experiments/min_spec.md

 ## Technical Specification

 Token primitives are defined, token encoding is specified.
-Transaction validation and transaction signing serialization is modified to support tokens, `SIGHASH_UTXOS` is specified.
+Transaction validation and transaction signing serialization is modified to support tokens.

 ### Token Categories